Dreamkillerrrr/learngit/readme.txt

 Git is a tool
-i don't how to use Git
+i don't know how to use Git